Doxepin: 7 things you should know

 - Take doxepin exactly as directed by your doctor.
 Do not stop suddenly as withdrawal symptoms may occur.
 Your doctor will advise you how to discontinue doxepin slowly when the time comes to discontinue it.

 - Let your doctor know if you experience depression, or a worsening of depression or suicidal thoughts, particularly during the first few months of therapy.
-Also, monitor yourself for any symptoms of serotonin syndrome (symptoms include agitation, hallucinations, fast heart rate, dizziness, muscle tremor, nausea, vomiting, diarrhea).
+Also, monitor yourself for any symptoms of serotonin syndrome (symptoms include agitation, hallucinations, fast heart rate, dizziness, muscle tremors, nausea, vomiting, diarrhea).

 - Report any unusual or excessive side effects to your doctor (such as excessive sedation, fast heartbeat, or feeling dizzy when standing).